g00dnatur3/http-rest-client/README.md

 All the `get`,`create`,`update`,`delete` methods are overloaded with a RequestInterceptor.

-This allows adding headers on a per reqeust basis instead of a per client basis as shown above.

 This example of RequestInterceptor will "intercept" on a per request basis to add a header:

 	public RequestInterceptor authorize(final String credentials) {